sinan-altaie/sinan-altaie/README.md

 More about me:

 - 🔭 I’m always working on my Cybersecurity Professional Development
-- 🌱 I enjoy implementing and managing comprehensive cybersecurity programs
+- 🌱 I enjoy implementing and managing comprehensive cybersecurity programs and tools
 - 👯 I’m looking to collaborate on any Red Team, Blue Team and Purple Team topics
 - 🤔 I’m member of Arizona Innovate Cybersecurity CISO Peer Panel - Since 2023, member of DEFCON Blue Team Village – Project Obsidian Contributor - Since Aug.
 2023 and member of Mimecast Research Team